OK, it’s time to throw your preconceptions about piano practice out the window.

 You don’t have to practice for hours, or even 30 minutes!
 The only commitment I ask you to make to yourself is to do 10 minutes practice (5 days a week).
 What you do beyond that is a gift to yourself and to the collective musical consciousness we all share.

-And if you (dear reader) would like to experience the joy of piano lessons where you never have to practice alone because your teacher is always with you, now you can.
+On a related note, if you (dear reader) would like to experience the joy of piano lessons where you never have to practice alone because your teacher is always with you, now you can.
 With Musiah, the world’s first A.I. virtual piano teacher, it’s just like having your own private teacher available 24/7 to support and guide you while you practice.

-Of course, if you have any questions about Musiah’s piano lessons, please feel free to contact me directly.
+And if you have any questions about Musiah’s piano lessons, please feel free to contact me directly.

 Thanks for reading.